 The guidelines include a discussion of key social enablers and barriers to effective biosecurity engagement, principles to help choose and develop engagement tools, and how to develop a community engagement strategy.
 The information sheets discuss matters such as what to consider when establishing a volunteer group and ways to recruit and retain volunteers.

 Several key themes emerged from the research, categorised into eight ‘strategic pillars’ necessary to support a national biosecurity engagement approach.

 The eight pillars are grouped under three broader headings or ‘cornerstones’ that underpin effective community engagement for biosecurity purposes:

 A resourced community

 - Capitalising on existing information

 - Enabling sound governance

 - Building and maintaining scientific capability

 This work was undertaken by ABARES to inform the development of a proposed national action plan for community engagement about plant biosecurity.
-The Department of Agriculture and Water Resources has since published a
+The Department of Agriculture has since published a